 Academic studies, field investigations and recent news coverage have all clearly demonstrated that all sectors, industries and areas may be affected, to varying degrees, by these types of serious infringements to human rights.
-In recent months, the issue of forced labour in globalised value chains has been extensively discussed in the media and tackled by regulators, and the number of countries having set up (or working on) legislation aimed at combating modern slavery in all its forms increased in 2022.

 In this regard, risk assessment policies devoted to the matter of modern slavery practices need to be multi-factorial (with complementary thematic screenings performed, on sector & industry, products & services, geographical and entity level) and regularly updated, in order to tackle this complex issue as fully and efficiently as possible.
-The risk-assessment process BNP Paribas implements to address the risks of modern slavery and human trafficking takes into account the vastly different situations of its stakeholders, and is complemented by the ad hoc monitoring and regular discussions performed by Group teams on this subject.
+The risk-assessment process BNP Paribas implements to address the risks of modern slavery and human trafficking takes into account the vastly different situations of its stakeholders and is complemented by the ad hoc monitoring and regular discussions performed by Group teams on this subject.